June Macon

 About

 June Mia is a Ph.D.
-Candidate in the Department of Communication at the University of Illinois at Chicago.
+Graduated from the Department of Communication at the University of Illinois Chicago.
 She holds a Bachelor of Arts in Journalism, with a specialization in Public Relations and a minor in Spanish, from Indiana University of Pennsylvania.
-Additionally, she completed a Master of Arts in Adult Education and Training at the University of Phoenix and an Master of Science in Public Communication and Technology from the Department of Journalism at Colorado State University.
+Additionally, she completed a Master of Arts in Adult Education and Training at the University of Phoenix and a Master of Science in Public Communication and Technology from the Department of Journalism at Colorado State University.

 In 2021, she published her first book chapter, titled “DJ’s Gig: Affective Hip Hop Culture and Affordances of Participatory Platforms during a Global Pandemic,” featured in Sustaining Black Music and Culture during COVID-19 #Verzuz and Club Quarantine, edited by Dr. Niya Pickett Miller.